jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

    with new.
 Let me know if the lifetime is less than 5 years.
 2. Do we need to replace the cast-iron drain?
 I assume ABS is recommended for the drains.
 Please advise.
 3. I assume PEX is the best choice for supply plumbing.
-Please don't re-use existing copper pipe.
+Please don't reuse existing copper pipe.

 ## Doors